 We will be accepting new members to this group through 2022.
 At some point, the group will close to new members once the material is too far along for new members to make up.
 Group members will be required to make a one-year commitment.

 Everyone interested in joining the group will complete an information statement (describing the nature of the work that we do in the Diamond Approach and a legal document required by the Ridhwan Foundation) and an application which will be reviewed by the teachers of the group.
-We will begin accepting applications online in the Spring of 2021.
-You’ll receive information on how to apply to join the group when you sign up to receive announcements.

 All members of the Ridhwan Foundation are required to pay annual dues to the Ridhwan Foundation.
 This is part of our legal obligation.
 These dues help to support the administrative, communications, and legal processes necessary to run the organization.
 Dues for the new online group will average $125 per year with options to pay more or less based on circumstances.

-DHO1 members will be required to make up missed teaching weekends and invited to make up the recommended introductory course, Lightness of Being.
+Walking the Diamond Path (DHO1) members will be required to make up missed teaching weekends and invited to make up the recommended introductory course, Lightness of Being.
 Access to the missed teaching weekends will be provided upon registration.
 You can participate in the recommended introductory course by registering here.

 A.H.
 Almaas (pen name for Hameed Ali) is the founder of the Diamond Approach, a contemporary teaching that developed within the context of both ancient spiritual teachings and modern depth psychology theories.
 He has authored eighteen books about spiritual realization, including the Diamond Heart series, The Pearl Beyond Price, The Void, and The Alchemy of Freedom.
 He is the founder of the Ridhwan School for Spiritual Development, an inner work school devoted to the realization of True Nature.
 The orientation of the school is directed toward guiding students to realize their true nature to the fullest realization and further still, to endless enlightenment.